 Download the new Paddle Cleanup toolkit which will enable you to go to your local club and arrange one with them.
-Link above.
+Scroll down for the link!

-Alternatively, join one of the Evoke Adventure annual #PaddleCleanup expeditions run by the super inspiring Erin Bastian more details below.
+Alternatively, join one of Evoke Adventure’s annual #PaddleCleanup expeditions more details below.

 Paddle Cleanup Scottish Summer Isles 2019